Arcadia-Science/ProteinCartography/README.md

 1. Set up a [`config_ff.yml`](config_ff.yml) file specifying input and output directories and an analysis name.
 2. Add input protein structures in PDB format to your input folder.
     - The pipeline does not yet support PDBs with multiple chains.
-3. Make a `uniprot_features.tsv` file.
+3. Make a `UniProt_features.tsv` file.
     You can generate this one of two ways.
-If you have a list of Uniprot accessions, you can provide that as a .txt file and automatically pull down the correct annotations.
+If you have a list of UniProt accessions, you can provide that as a .txt file and automatically pull down the correct annotations.
 Alternatively, you can manually generate the file.
-    **3.1 Generating the file using query_uniprot.py**
+    **3.1 Generating the file using query_UniProt.py**
-    - Create a `uniprot_ids.txt` file that contains a list of Uniprot accessions, one per line.
+    - Create a `UniProt_ids.txt` file that contains a list of UniProt accessions, one per line.
     - Run the following code from the base of the GitHub repository.
 Modify the input folder path to your input folder.
-        `python ProteinCartography/query_uniprot.py -i uniprot_ids.txt -o input_ff/uniprot_features.tsv`
+        `python ProteinCartography/query_UniProt.py -i UniProt_ids.txt -o input_ff/UniProt_features.tsv`
     **3.2 Manually generating the file.**
     - For each protid in the dataset, you should gather relevant protein metadata.
     - The first column of the file should be the unique protein identifer, with `protid` as the column name.